The Arrow #200

 Well into the 20th century we developed the means to refrigerate and to transport foods via truck and rail.
 We could finally have fresh fruits and vegetables year round.
 But suddenly we started dropping like flies from heart disease.
 What happened?

-Widespread smoking started in WWII in men and was picked up by women during the roaring 20s.
+Widespread smoking started in WWI in men and was picked up by women during the roaring 20s.
 Nothing drives heart disease quite like cigarettes, and they were smoked in massive amounts during the 20th century up until the mid-1960s when the Surgeon General’s report came out.
 Smoking rates have been on a long slide since then.
 As have deaths from heart disease.

 As Nina Teicholz and others have reported, both Big Tobacco and Big Sugar foisted the blame for the increase in heart disease onto saturated fat.
 Ancel Keys piled on with all of his nonsense.